Dave-team/Knowledge-base/Productivity.md

 - Whatever is highest priority, that always gets done.
 If working out is highest priority, then I could never say I don’t have time.
 In the morning, I work out, and however long it takes is how long it takes.
 I do not start my day until I’ve worked out.
 - Balance large projects with ad hoc work.
 Simarly, take a step back when something isn't working right.
 This way, we still have progress and the switch of topics might help getting to a good answer.
 - Act now - don't hold things off until later
+- “If you split your day into 10 minute increments and try to waste as few of those increments as possible, you would be amazed at how much you can get done”
+- There is nothing as useless as doing efficiently something that shouldn’t be done at all

 ## Process
 **Weekly**